Estimated time: 15 min

 Policies to be developed

-The initial intention is, the Clean desk policy is explicitly found in most reference frames used in various organizations.
+The Clean desk policy is explicitly included in most reference frameworks used by various organizations.

 Guiding questions